-The Windows Boot Manager module is the first Windows component to load when the computer powers up.
+The Windows Boot Manager module (the "module") is the first Windows component to load when the computer powers up.
+In this validation, Boot Manager is classified as a software-hybrid cryptographic module.
 When Secure Boot is enabled, the integrity of Boot Manager is validated before loading by the computer's UEFI firmware.

 Along with other startup and initialization tasks, Boot Manager loads and cryptographically validates the integrity of Winload.efi, the next module in the startup sequence.
-For the purpose of this validation, Boot Manager is classified as a Software-Hybrid cryptographic module because the validated platforms all implement the AES-NI instruction set.
+When Windows resumes from hibernation (ACPI power state S4), the Boot Manager loads and cryptographically validates the integrity of Winresume.efi instead of Winload.efi.